WindowStations/WindowStation/README.md

 # WindowStation
 Secure alternate desktop shell with taskbar, start menu, and gamepad support.

 To disconnect xinput to apps use WTSDisconnect.exe.
-This will allow the Mouse-Only setting in the button mapping dialog window.
 You can navigate app Windows with the mouse rather than the silly selector rectangle.

 Code: